 Alyssa Hundersmarck (Secretary)

-Poverty alleviation, advocacy and social work are central to my career and life purpose.
-I have had the honor of serving my community at several nonprofit organizations with a focus in youth advocacy, homelessness and housing, anti-recidivism, severe and persistent mental illness and Indigenous communities.
-I am from the Navajo Nation in Arizona and completed a year of AmeriCorps VISTA service on a leadership team addressing housing for the urban Indigenous community of Salt Lake City.
-This was a partnership between The Housing Authority of Salt Lake and The Urban Indian Center of Salt Lake.
-I gained incredible insight of nonprofit operations and housing development.
-I have carried this work with me to the Pacific Northwest, with the goal of addressing disparities and service gaps specifically related to Indigenous homeless youth, in conjunction with the efforts of the Missing and Murdered Indigenous Women movement.
-I currently work in direct capacity with the unhoused community of Vancouver, WA, as well as female youth in a residential behavioral health setting.
+Poverty alleviation, advocacy, and social work are central to my career and life purpose.
+I have had the honor of serving my community at several nonprofit organizations in Massachusetts, Utah, Oregon and Washington with a focus in youth advocacy, crisis intervention, homelessness and housing, severe and persistent mental illness and Indigenous communities.
+I am from the Navajo Nation in Arizona and completed a year of Tribal Resilience AmeriCorps VISTA service on a leadership team addressing affordable housing for the urban Indigenous community of Salt Lake City.
+I gained incredible insight of nonprofit operations and housing development and I have carried this experience with me to the Pacific Northwest with the goal of addressing disparities and service gaps, with emphasis on Indigenous people experiencing homelessness, in conjunction with the efforts of the Missing and Murdered Indigenous Women/People movement (#MMIW/P).
 I believe with my diverse background and community-centered focus I can offer unique perspective through an Indigenous lens, with emphasis on poverty, mental health and homelessness solutions, as it aligns with the inherent social efforts of public radio and the mission of KBOO.